WMDA/social-media-analysis/README.rst

 The pipeline takes a number of arguments:

 optional arguments:
 -h, --help          show this help message and exit

 -t, --topics        Topics that praw will search reddit for.
 Required if
                    -config not used.

 -c, --comments      Selects number of comments for praw to limit to.
                     Required if -config not used.

 -config             Uses config.yaml file instead of providing options,
                     doesn't take any arguments but needs config.yaml file (provided with package).

--csv CSV               Saves output to CSV, needs a directory to save csv to.
+-csv                Saves output to CSV, needs a directory to save csv to.

 -n, --name          Gives the file a name, if this option is not used in
                     conjunction with -csv then file will be called reddit_database.

 -gbq, --bigquery    Saves results to google bigquery reddit_table.
 Needs
                     project id (found on google cloud platform), reddit_table also needs name so flag -n must be used.

 -s, --sort          Tells pipeline to sort for comments based on
                     attribute.
 If this argument isn't used then the default is new.
 Needs one of the following arguments: controversial, gilded, hot, rising, top

 An examples of searchs would be: